 9 Most Influential Women in the History of Social Work

 Social work is a profession that has seen many female pioneers make lasting changes over the years.
 In honor of those women and Women’s History Month, we’d like to recognize nine of the most influential female social workers in history.
-If you know someone who inspires you in social work or you feel that we missed someone, feel free to highlight them in a #WomenInspire blog carnival submission this month.

 9. Barbara Mikulski (1936- )